pmenzel/download-genbank-genomes/README.md

 ./download-genbank-genomes.pl -a -t fna 5052
 ```

-Additionally, genomes can be filtered by the RefSeq category "representative genome" using option -r.
+Additionally, genomes can be filtered by the RefSeq category "representative genome" or "reference genome" using option `-r`.

+When setting option `-g`, only assemblies with no matching assembly in RefSeq will be downloaded.

 Files are downloaded with `wget`.